PawelBugiel/1pro_food_to_eat/README.md

 The first step is done.
 There are still some work to do.
 <br>
-And for the future, I already feel more comfortable approaching a new personal project that I have in mind :).
+And for the future, I already feel more comfortable approaching a side personal project that I have in my plans :).

 <a href="#top-of-this-page">^ Go to the top of the page ^</a>